sstelfox/tinyfpga-bx-testing/playground/README.md

 * `{}` concatenation
 * `?:` conditional (this is a ternary operator like output = condition ? truthy statement : falsey statement)

+The opensource version of Yosys doesn't support all of the features of SystemVerilog, officially it only supports Verilog 2005 but there are some very useful features that are available, namely typedefs and enums both of which can help reduce errors during development and provide more clarity when reading.

 [1]: https://github.com/tinyfpga/TinyFPGA-BX
 [2]: https://tinyfpga.com/
 [3]: https://people.ece.cornell.edu/land/courses/ece5760/Verilog/FreescaleVerilog.pdf